Do you often feel overwhelmed by anxiety?

 Is something that you have no control over making your life more difficult?

-We all experience anxiety in different ways, some people have a general feeling of unease, a feeling that something terrible may happen.
+We all experience anxiety in different ways, some people have a general feeling of unease.
+A feeling that something terrible may happen.
 Others may have a nagging worry that, what if I did this, what might happen.
-That anxious mind chatter that you can expereince all the time, can stop you living your life to the full.
+That anxious mind chatter that you can experience all the time, can stop you living your life to the full.

 During times like these, feeling anxious can be perfectly normal and can even help you to be a your best.
-If you can channel the anxiety to be a positive effect, because anxiety and anticipation can be very similar feelings, it’s just how we chose to interpret them that makes the difference
+What if you could change that anxiety to be a positive feeling, anticipation rather than anxiety?
+Because anxiety and anticipation can be very similar feelings, it’s just how we chose to interpret them that makes the difference

 However, sometimes the anxiety can take over, with people finding it hard to control their worries.
 The anxiety can take over and stop them doing what they want to do.
 Sometimes, going to the shops can seem too much to bear, as it can feel that everyone is looking at you, or even threatening you in some way.